What does Bitcoin have to do with climate change?

 4 highlights on using blockchain for social & environmental sustainability:

-My biggest takeaway: I'm concerned that Bitcoin's negative planetary impact will give blockchain tech a bad name.
+Our biggest takeaway - Bitcoin's negative planetary impact could give blockchain tech a bad name.
 This case study has really powerful implications — imagine if we could do the same for fashion company supply chains, food, and more!
 We would finally be able to see what really goes on, prevent human rights abuses, and know which companies are truly radically transparent without relying on their word.

 🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.